hrueger/typescript-course/course/07_Conditions.md

 ```
 This is useful for checking if the variable has an actual value.

 If you want to check if a something is not equal, or if a boolean variable is false, you can use a NOT gate.
-This is done simply b putting a `!` before the condition.
+This is done simply by putting a `!` before the condition.
 ```typescript
 if(!myCoolNumber == 7){
     //do something